rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-11-10-23aba45d1cedd0be-suspension-of-trading-in-debentures-of-bank-of-baroda.md

 stocks:
 - BANKBARODA
 tags:
-- suspension
+- bank-of-baroda
-- debentures
+- call-option
-- non-convertible-debentures
+- debt-securities
 - interest-payment
-- call-option
+- ncd
 - record-date
-- debt-market
-- bank-of-baroda
+- suspension
 title: Suspension of Trading in Debentures of Bank of Baroda
 ---